C2SM-RCM/emiproc/joss/paper.md

 given in the inventories.
 In this case, `emiproc` provides error messages which guide the modeller into adding the missing data.

+## Emissions generation

+In some cases, the emissions are not provided in the inventory.
+For example, the emissions from human respiration are not provided in the inventory.
+However, they can be estimated based on the population density.
+TODO: add link

+Another example is the emissions from vegetation.
+Different models can estimate the emissions from vegetation based on satellite observations. `emiproc` implements the VPRM model [@vprm] with an example in
+TODO: add link.

+This topic is one for which the HERMES model is already well developed in its bottom-up part [@hermesv3_part2] as they implemented many sectors and polluants.

+In the future, we hope users will contribute by adding new emission models.

 ## Visualizing the data
 At the end of the processing, a modeller usually wants to check the output files